Can Silicone Strips improve the look of old or new scars?

 What Types of Scars do Silicone Strips Treat Best?

-It is noted that Silicone strips are most suitable for elevated scars.
+Silicone strips are most suitable for elevated scars.
 They may also work to prevent or treat hypertrophic scars as well as keloid scars.

 - Keloid scars extend beyond the incision or wound area and into the surrounding skin.